 Since 2004, the Fundación Bolívar has been helping foreigners, both resident and visiting the country, to share their time, their talents, and their experience with people in Ecuador who can benefit.

 The non-profit group is active in Quito, Cuenca, the jungle, the Galápagos, and on the coast.
 Their efforts are focused on education and environmental conservation.

-“It’s important to learn at least a little Spanish before you start working in the local community where you decide to volunteer,” explained Mónica Montes, representative for the foundation, to the group assembled in Quito last week.
+“It’s important to learn at least a little Spanish before you start working in the local community where you decide to volunteer,” explains Mónica Montes, representative for the foundation.

 “That’s why we start every volunteer experience with language classes.”